Dartmouth-Data-Analytics-Core/RNA-seq-Primary-Data-Analysis-workshop-June-2021/Day-3/01-quantification.md

 rm -f *tmp*
 ```

-In practice, you would have generated the `.htseq.counts` files using all genes accross the entire genome, and using all of the samples in the dataset, instead of the four samples we used in these examples.
+In practice, you would have generated the `.htseq.counts` files using all genes across the entire genome, and using all of the samples in the dataset, instead of the four samples we used in these examples.
 So that we have the complete set of counts available for day 2, we have made a complete raw counts matrix for you to use.
 You can find this in `/dartfs-hpc/scratch/rnaseq1/data/htseq-counts/`.
-It is also is the GitHub repository that you downloaded in the `Day-2` folder, as we will be loading it into `R` tomorrow for the differential expression analysis.
+It is also in the GitHub repository that you downloaded in the `Day-2` folder, as we will be loading it into `R` tomorrow for the differential expression analysis.

 Have a quick look at it:
 ```bash